Médard des Groseilliers: French service

-In August 1654, Groseilliers was sent west along with an unknown partner, to journey west to the new Huron lands.
-The voyage took two years to complete and upon returning in August 1656, they carried in their canoes reports of contact with several First Nations, among them the Sioux, Pottawattomi, Winnebago and Fox peoples and furs worth "14 to 15 thousand livres".
+In August 1654, Groseilliers was sent west along with an unknown partner, to journey west to the new Wendat lands.
+The voyage took two years to complete and upon returning in August 1656, they carried in their canoes reports of contact with several First Nations, among them the Sioux, Potawatomi, Ho-Chunk, and Meskwaki peoples and furs worth "14 to 15 thousand livres".
 Leaving in August 1659, Groseilliers and Radisson traveled west to the far end of Lake Superior and wintered at Lac Courte Oreilles in what is now known as Wisconsin.
-According to Radisson's account of the voyage, they helped repel an Iroquois attack along the Ottawa River and that the idea for trading furs from Hudson Bay came to them at this time.
+According to Radisson's account of the voyage, they helped repel an Haudenosaunee attack along the Ottawa River and that the idea for trading furs from Hudson Bay came to them at this time.
 They returned in the summer of 1660 and upon return to New France, they were fined most of their profits by the colonial government because they had left New France without a license.

 This journey demonstrated that the French could find riches in the interior of the continent and this led more Frenchmen to go west, with seven heading to Lake Superior within the year.
 From Cree traders, the French men came to understand that the main source of furs lay northwest of the lake.
 In 1661, Groseilliers traveled to France to appeal the fine without success and returned to New France the same year.
 Groseilliers and Radisson proposed creating a trading company for the furs to Jean-Baptiste Colbert, the French minister of finance under King Louis XIV.
 Colbert thought it a waste of resources and refused to support the project.
 In Spring 1662, Groseilliers and Radisson intended to journey to the west via the Hudson Bay region.
 In order to get to Hudson Bay from Isle Percée, Groseilliers intended to charter a vessel.
 However, the plans fell through and Groseilliers and Radisson instead searched further south in New England in hope of finding a suitable vessel.